jongwooksi/jongwooksi/README.md

 - J. Song, **J. Si**, and S. Kim, "Exploring the Feasibility of Utilizing the GET3D Model for Generating 3D Virtual Interviewers", Proc.
 Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, pp. 418-419, Nov.
 2023.

-- S. Son, **J. Si**, S. Kim, "Development of Metaverse Rehabilitation Content for Body Balance and Gait Analysis", Proc.
+- S. Son, **J. Si**, and S. Kim, "Development of Metaverse Rehabilitation Content for Body Balance and Gait Analysis", Proc.
 Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, pp. 420-421, Nov.
 2023.

 - S. Yang, **J. Si**, S. Son, and S. Kim, "Implementing Lipsync Technology for Virtual Interviewers Using Digital Humans in the Metaverse Environment", Proc.
 Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, pp. 422-423, Nov.
 2023.